- Dr Laura Jeffery

 - Jeffery, L. 2007.
 How a plantation became paradise: changing representations of the homeland among displaced Chagos islanders.
 Journal of the Royal Anthropological Institute 13, 4: 951-968.

 - Jeffery, L. 2006.
 Historical narrative and legal evidence: judging Chagossians' High Court testimonies.
 PoLAR: Political and Legal Anthropology Review 29, 2: 228-253.
+[Selected for Open Access rerelease with a new Postscript in 2014.]

 - Jeffery, L. & M. Candea.
 2006.
 Introduction: The politics of victimhood.
 History and Anthropology 17, 4: 287-296.